Borsdata-Sweden/ExcelPlugin/README.md

 ## Excel plugin for Parallels on MAC is buggy
 If you run Parallels on MAC there is a reported bug.
 Max 3 input parameters works.
 This is a problem for several call in Excelplugin.
+Parallels and MS is informed of the bug and working on fixes.
 https://groups.google.com/g/exceldna/c/jCee3l0lzjM

 ## Installation